khakhalin/notes/keywords/sir.md

 **SEIZ** model (with immunity) is also good for modeling fake news, in which case E is exposed, and Z (immune) can be interpreted as "skeptics".
 Except for fake news it may be better described as kinda "competing transitions" to two final states, I and Z. Like two infections that compete with each other (somewhat reminiscent of decision-based models: XXX).
 Then S may transition to either I or Z, but also to E (unstable state) that can fall to I later.

-> My intuition would be to make the transition tree symmetric on the I/Z axis, and assume that E eventually falls to either I (conspiracy theorist) or Z (rational), but for them empirically a forever-uncertain E is probably not different from Z, so they only consider conversion from E to I, but not from E to Z.
+> My intuition would be to make the transition tree symmetric on the I/Z axis, and assume that E eventually falls to either I (conspiracy theorist) or Z (rational).
+But for them empirically a forever-uncertain E is probably not different from Z, so they only consider conversion from E to I, but not from E to Z. Their diagram of transitions is almost symmetric, but not quite: with this exception.

-You can then solve ODE equations every time, and fit the dynamics to actual data, thus estimating the parameters.
-You can also compare different models in terms of their fit (e.g. in this case SEIZ fits the real data much better than a simple SIS).
+One can then solve ODE equations every time, and fit the dynamics to actual data, thus estimating the parameters.
+One can also compare different models in terms of their fit.
+In this case, for example, a SEIZ curve fits real data much better than a SIS, curve; probably just because the SEIZ system is more expressive.

 # Backstrom 2006

 Backstrom, L., Huttenlocher, D., Kleinberg, J., & Lan, X. (2006, August).
 Group formation in large social networks: membership, growth, and evolution.
-In Proceedings of the 12th ACM SIGKDD international conference on Knowledge discovery and data mining (pp. 44-54). https://www.cs.cornell.edu/home/kleinber/kdd06-comm.pdf An influencial study (2k citations) about joining groups (on livejournal):
+In Proceedings of the 12th ACM SIGKDD international conference on Knowledge discovery and data mining (pp. 44-54). https://www.cs.cornell.edu/home/kleinber/kdd06-comm.pdf An influencial study (2k citations) about joining groups (on LiveJournal):

 A more flexible approach to modeling: try to combine decision-based and probabilistic models, and derive a dependency between the probability of adoption, and the number of friends that adopted an innovation. p(k) is probably monotonously increasing, but the shape may be weird (S-shape, for a bistable, decision-like situation), or maybe even non-monotonous (if you are getting annoyed when all your friends convert, so you don't convert just out of a principle lol).
+The paper doesn't have all these pretty pictures though; it's mostly a descriptive analysis of what was happening with LJ.

 # Romero 2011